-To say “Delicious” almost always pleases the cook who prepared the dish, which, of course, applies to Japan too.
+To say “Delicious” almost always pleases the cook who prepared the dish, which (of course) also applies to Japan.

 So if you memorize how to say Delicious in Japanese, you will be almost ready to enjoy dinner at Japanese restaurants or with Japanese friends.

 Today for those who want to know how to say Delicious in Japanese, I will introduce the four most common ways, from formal to casual or slang.

 First, Oishii (pronunciation), also spelled Oishi, is the most common and formal way to say Delicious in Japanese.

 You can use the politer version Oishii-Desu (おいしいです) (pronunciation) in every situation without hesitation.

 Next, Umai (pronunciation), whose antonym is Mazui (不味い: meaning Taste bad), is another common way to say Delicious/Tasty in Japanese.